Places to Visit in London

 Warner Bros.
 Studios

-Harry Potter Studios Tour
+Book the Harry Potter Studios tour

 London Transport Museum

-More tips for families in London
+More Tips for Families in London

 Our highlights for shopping in London: